Pid

 These three types of use cases (collections, features-of-interest, and ephemeral samples) should cover the majority of physical samples in the frame of DBGI/EMI.

-Sandbox at https://doi.test.datacite.org/
+Sandbox at https://doi.test.datacite.org/ (credentials available on request)

 Organization Fee The organization fee for non-profit organizations is 500€ per year.
 This fee includes all the repositories and prefixes needed by an organization to follow best practices